Updated in 2021!

 Di Rienzo versus Nicastro's La Botegga

-Large Italian buns, heaped with high quality deli meat, topped with cheese, veggies, and mayo or mustard – all for about $5.
-DiRienzo’s (111 Beach Street) and LaBotegga (64 George St) are just about even in the race for what could just be the best sandwich in Ottawa – the portions are massive, the prices are small, and it all tastes delicious.
+Large Italian buns, heaped with high quality deli meat, topped with cheese, veggies, and mayo or mustard – all for about $7.
+DiRienzo’s (111 Beach Street) and La Bottega Nicastro (64 George St) are just about even in the race for what could just be the best classic sandwich in Ottawa – the portions are massive, the prices are small, and it all tastes delicious.
 I’m rather boring and I always go for turkey and provolone but you could also grab something like pork, Swiss, and eggplant or Hungarian salami, mozzarella, and hot peppers.

 Bagel Run Bagels

 People who love shawarma will rightly say that Ottawa serves the best shawarma in North America.
 For those who haven’t tried this savory delight, shawarma refers to a vertical spit of meat, slow roasted for hours until it’s perfect to shave off slices for an incredible sandwich made with pita, fresh and pickled vegetables, and succulent sauces.
 There are hundreds of shawarma shops in Ottawa, but I contend that the best of the best is Shawarma Chef in Orleans (2012 Tenth Line).
 The little shop is sparkling clean, the food is all fresh, and the staff are friendly and down to earth.
-A small vegetarian sandwich will run about $5, while a large meat sandwich is about $9.
+A small vegetarian sandwich will run about $6, while a large meat sandwich is about $9.50.
 I take mine with chicken, garlic sauce, lettuce, spice-dusted onions, tomatoes, and a touch of pickled turnip and I can never finish a large.

-If you want to feel just a little bit fancy when you eat your sandwich, grab one from the Scone Witch.
+If you want to feel just a little bit fancy when you eat your sandwich, grab one from the SconeWitch (150 Elgin plus other locations).
 Their fresh baked scones are buttery, fluffy, ridiculously delicious, and make the perfect base for unique sandwiches.
-My favourite combination is an herb scone topped with bacon, lettuce, tomato, and pesto.
-The Scone Witch is such a friendly, casual environment but you can’t help but feel elegant when you eat your sconewich with a knife and fork.
-Be sure to pick up a dozen scones with you when you go - a box from the Scone Witch is the easiest way make new friends!
+My favourite combination is cream cheese with cucumber and cranberry mango chutney on an herb and onion scone.
+The SconeWitch is such a friendly, casual environment but you can’t help but feel elegant when you eat your treat with a knife and fork.
+Be sure to pick up a dozen scones with you when you go - a box from the SconeWitch is the easiest way make new friends!